YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ["The Next Rembrandt: Can the Great Master Be Brought Back to Create One More Painting?"](https://www.nextrembrandt.com/) In an effort to generate an image that would most closely resemble Rembrandt's subject matter and style, the Next Rembrandt project studied recurring features across 346 of his paintings.
 They used a range of techniques, from scanning the surface of his paintings to study their texture to programming a face detection algorithm to identify their common geometric patterns.

+#### Image Animation
+[First Order Motion Model for Image Animation](https://aliaksandrsiarohin.github.io/first-order-model-website/) This technique takes a source image and a video in order to animate the image, making it look as though it were a video clip.

 #### Neural Style Transfer

 Neural style transfer, which uses [convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network), takes the "style" of one digital image and applies it to the "content" of another, producing a new, generated output image as a result.
 One of the advantages of neural style transfer is that it does not require a large collection of images as other approaches (GANs) do in order to be successful.
 At a minimum, neural style transfer only requires you to supply two images.